 GA can cause loss of vision.
 For some, loss of vision can lead to feelings of depression, anxiety, and loss of independence.
 Not everyone who has vision loss will experience depression or anxiety.
-Some individuals may notice a change in their desire to socialize with others, or increased frustration with the additional time it may take to accomplish tasks of daily living.
-If you do experience any of these symptoms, know there is help available.

 To help support your mental health as you deal with GA: